hsvpy/AdventOfCode2019/challenges.md

 * Part 1 - ParameterMode looks like a great use of Flag or IntFlag
 * Part 2 - Can you refactor your computer out so it can be used for day 2 or day 5?

+# Day 6

+* Part 1 - Can you solve the problem recursively?
+* Part 2 - Can you solve the problem using Dijkstra's algorithm?